tari-project/rfcs/src/RFC-1102_TappletsRegistry.md

 In this document three options are considered:

 - Github repository
-- Tari Blockchain - contract to store data onchain
+- Tari Network - contract to store data onchain
 - Npm package registry (based on MetaMask Snaps)

 In next sections different scenarios are discussed as usage examples.
 Pros and cons of each solution can be found and summarized.

 ## Github Repository

 Github repository is the solution which assumes that every tapplet's metadata is stored in a separate folder, each version in a subfolder.
-Tapplets themself are distributed az zip bundles, so the code is not stored in the folder.
+Tapplets themself are distributed as zip bundles, so the code is not stored in the folder.
 Tapplet Registry manifest file, named `tapplets-registry.manifest.json`, keeps metadata about verified and listed tapplets.

 ```
 tapplets/